thenewobjective/thenewobjective.github.io/.drafts/software-systems-engineering/estimations.md

 jasonmalmstadt  9:53 AM
 Agreed could = not necessarily
 Velocity went up.
 Does that mean the team is more productive?
 Maybe.
-Could also be the team is estimating bigger because they’re nervous about the risk and are over-estimating but still completing.
+Could also be the team is estimating bigger because they're nervous about the risk and are over-estimating but still completing.
 Could also mean that they pulled in many smaller stories that they knocked out quickly versus fewer larger stories.
 Could also mean they hit a bunch of work